There is a problem

 Before you apply

-Before you apply to Rent Service Scotland, you need to return part 3 of the rent increase notice to your landlord.
+Before you apply to Rent Service Scotland, you must return part 3 of the rent increase notice to your landlord.

 This is so your landlord knows that you: